hidelab/lincs-pathprint/README.md

 ## Notes

-1. Optimize speed in pre-processing step
+1. Optimize speed in pre-processing